vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 (Vrtti) "Dhvanir dviprakārah prakāsitah."

-(Locana) "Prakāśita iti, mayā vrttikāreņa sateti bhāvah."
+(Locana) "Prakāśita iti, mayā vrttikāreṇa sateti bhāvah."
 Does not the use of the word "satā" imply that the writer of the Vitti is the writer of the Kārikā also ?

 IV.
 At another place he seems to be clearly represent ing Vrttikāra as the author of the Karikā.
 Commenting upon the word 'tatbā ca' Abhinava says : --